MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 div(11, 5)
 ```

-And return the result `2`
+And return the result **2**.

-If one of the parameters is Float type, the result would be a Float.
+If one of the parameters is Float type, the result will be a Float.

-*Example*:
+*Example*

 ```
 div(11.2, 3)
 ```

-And return the result `5.5`
+Returns the result **5.5**.

 <a name="empty"></a>

 ### empty

 Check whether a collection is empty.
-Return true when the collection is empty,
-or return false when not empty.
+Return `true` when the collection is empty, or return `false` when not empty.

 ```
 empty('<collection>')